Tutorials

 • The puck is the object of focus and bounces around the scene using physics

-• The paddles move vertically to deflect the puck and are controlled by players or the computer
+• The paddles move vertically to deflect the puck and are controlled by players and/or the computer

 • The vertical walls keep the puck in the play area